LiamKarlMitchell/dataset-api/README.md

 Synopsis describes your routes, validation and or middleware.
 A route can have `simple query` or `middleware`.
 Query always comes first when checking.

+Everything is optional, apart from:

+`middleware` or `query`, one of them must be mentioned in route definition.
+Anything apart is just an example of what it is capable of.

 Full example:
 ```yaml
 GET /user/create/sql: